Jezzzae/unit-2-project/README.md

 ### User Stories 🦄
 ***
-* Book information is predefined
-* Will not be allowed to modify any of the database data
 * When searching for books - The book should display Author, Genre, Publisher, and Title
 * Will be able to find a book according to Title
-* Will be able to find a book according to Author
+* Will be able to find a book according to Author’s first_Name /or/ last_Name
-* Will be able to find a book according to Genre
+* Will be able to find a book according to Genre /or/ subGenre
-* Will be able to find a book according to Publisher
+* Will be able to find a book according to Publisher’s name
 * Ability to add, view, update and remove a book
+* Ability to add, view, update and remove an author
+* Ability to add, view, update and remove a genre
+* Ability to add, view, update and remove a publisher
 * When searching for books by name of author - The author firstName, lastName, and author_Id by that author will be displayed.
 * When searching for books by the Genre - Should display the name of genre, and the subGenre name of books under that genre
 * When searching for a book under publisher- The publishers_name will be displayed

+<div class="tenor-gif-embed" data-postid="14725169" data-share-method="host"
+data-aspect-ratio="1.77778" data-width="100%"><a href="https://tenor.com/view/struggle-bus-school-bus-gif-14725169">Struggle Bus GIF</a>from <a href="https://tenor.com/search/struggle-gifs">Struggle GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 #### Struggles 🤕
 * Getting project approved first day